 The Company accounted for the merger with Myst pursuant to the Myst Merger Agreement as an asset acquisition as substantially all of the value received was concentrated in the acquired in-process research and development of Myst and did not have an alternate future use.
 The Company recognized a \$19.4 million charge to research and development expense at the time of the completion of the asset acquisition during the year ended December 31, 2020.
-The Company determined that the milestone payments are separate units of account and accounted for the initial milestone as a derivative in accordance with ASC 815 and the second and third milestones as liabilities in accordance with ASC 480.
+The Company determined that the milestone payments are separate units of account and accounted for the initial milestone as a derivative in accordance with ASC Topic 815, Derivatives and Hedging ("ASC 815") and the second and third milestones as liabilities in accordance with ASC Topic 480, Distinguishing Liabilities from Equity ("ASC 480").
 In connection with the initial public offering, the Company reassessed its initial accounting of the milestone payments and concluded that they should be viewed as one unit of account because the milestone payments are not legally detachable from each other.
 The milestone payments, as one unit of account, would be classified as a liability in accordance with ASC 480 and measured at fair value, with changes in the fair value recorded in earnings.
-Regardless of whether the milestone payments are viewed as one unit of account or three units of account, because they are all subject to fair value measurement, the financial reporting effect of the contingent consideration arrangement as one unit of account or three units of account is substantially the same.
+Regardless of whether the milestone payments are viewed as one unit of account or three units of account is substantially the same.
 As a liability under ASC 480, the contingent consideration will continue to be recorded at fair value until settled.
-The adjustment to the fair value of the contingent consideration of \$0.8 million for the three months ended September 30, 2023 and 2022, respectively, and \$1.7 million and \$6.5 million for the nine months ended September 30, 2023 and 2022, respectively were included in research and development expense in the Company's unaudited condensed consolidated statements of operations and comprehensive loss.
+The adjustment to the fair value of the contingent consideration of \$0.1 million and \$0.3 million for the three months ended June 30, 2024 and 2023, respectively and was \$0.1 million and \$0.9 million for the six months ended June 30, 2024 and 2023, respectively, were included in research and development expense in the Company's unaudited condensed consolidated statements of operations and comprehensive loss.